hyperverge/capture-ios-sdk/README.md

     - `.a4`- Aspect ratio: 1.4.
 Example: Bank statement, insurance receipt
     - `.passport`- Aspect ratio: 0.68.
 Example: Passports
     - `.other`- This is for custom aspect ratio.
 In this case, the aspect ratio should be set in the next line by calling `vc.document.aspectRatio = <Aspect Ratio>`
+If the document is not set, it defaults to `.card`.
 - `topText`, `bottomText`, `topLabelFont` & `bottomLabelFont` (optional): The titles at the top and bottom in the View and their fonts respectively.

 #### For Face Capture